Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 JavaScript is a language that is typically used on web pages where it runs client-side (within the web browser).
-It is a general purpose language with a lot of built-in functionality for interacting with HTML elements on a webpage and responding to actions initiated by the user.
+It is a general purpose language with a lot of built-in functionality for interacting with HTML elements on a webpage and responding to actions by the user, eg. keystrokes, mouse input, touch input.
 It is described as one of the "core three" technologies that drive the Web: HTML, CSS, and JavaScript.

 Although JavaScript has "Java" in it's name, it isn't related other than by the fact that it looks something like Java.
 It is supposedly influenced by the languages Self and Scheme, but with a Java or C++ appearance.
 JavaScript's official name is ECMAScript (ECMA is the European Computer Manufacturers Association, a standards body).
 It was initially created by Netscape Communications. ([Wikipedia: JavaScript](http://en.wikipedia.org/wiki/JavaScript))

 JavaScript has an interesting history.
 It was created in 1995 by Brendan Eich in 10 days ! to provide an urgently-needed web scripting ability at Netscape, but then took off as part of the late 90's explosion of the Web.
 Since then it has matured into a fully-functioned language, used in client-side Web code, server-side code, and many types of general code having nothing to do with the Web.
-It is usually placed in the top few, and often at the very top, in surveys of "languages most used", "languages most required in job ads" etc. Time spent learning JavaScript could be time well spent!
+It is often placed at the top in surveys of "languages most used", "languages most required in job ads" etc. Time spent learning JavaScript could be time well spent!

 ***

 ## Contents:

-Not a comprehensive TOC, just shortcuts to some sections.

 [Script setup in HTML](#script-setup-in-html)
 [Use of console](#javascript-console)